 At the Annual Shareholders' Meeting 2015, PricewaterhouseCoopers AG (Zurich), was re-elected as auditor for another one-year term of office.

-In 2012, the Corporation spent about CHF 2.39 million worldwide in connection with the audit conducted by PricewaterhouseCoopers of the financial statements of Georg Fischer Ltd, of the Georg Fischer Corporation, and of the Corporate Companies.
-For additional services PricewaterhouseCoopers received fees of approximately CHF 0.39 million.
-In 2012 these services relate to tax advice (CHF 0.08 million) and other consulting mandates in connection with accounting (CHF 0.31 million).
+In 2015, the Corporation spent about CHF 2.48 million (previous year: CHF 2.43 million) worldwide in connection with the annual audits conducted by PricewaterhouseCoopers at Georg Fischer Ltd, the GF Corporation, and the Corporate Companies.
+For additional services, PricewaterhouseCoopers received in 2015 fees of approximately CHF 0.42 million (previous year: CHF 0.48 million).
+Thereof CHF 0.17 million (previous year: CHF 0.2 million) for services related to tax advice and CHF 0.25 million (previous year: CHF 0.28 million) for other consulting mandates in connection with accounting.

 For the evaluation, the members of the Audit Committee use first of all the knowledge and experience which they have acquired as a result of similar functions at other companies.
 Internal Auditing also issues an annual list of all services rendered by external auditors for the Corporation and their costs.
-This report is discussed by the Executive Committee and the Audit Committee.
-Authorization of the costs for the audit of Georg Fischer Ltd, the audit of the financial statements of the Corporation and of all Corporate Companies was given by the the Audit Committee for 2012, as part of the renewed tender procedure.
-Further services from PricewaterhouseCoopers will be examined by the Head of Internal Auditing and will be approved either by the CFO or by the managing directors of the individual Corporate Companies, depending on the volume.
-A high level of cost transparency is ensured because Internal Auditing prepares a report every year.
+The costs for the annual audits of Georg Fischer Ltd, the Corporation, and of all Corporate Companies were approved by the Audit Committee.
+Further services from PricewaterhouseCoopers are examined by the Head of Internal Auditing and, depending on the amount, approved either by the CFO or by the Managing Directors of the respective Corporate Companies.